Sawtooth Solutions LLC Acquires 11,067 Shares of Genuine Parts (NYSE:GPC)

-Sawtooth Solutions LLC raised its holdings in Genuine Parts (NYSE:GPC) by 525.7% in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 13,172 shares of the specialty retailer’s stock after purchasing an additional 11,067 shares during the quarter.
+Sawtooth Solutions LLC boosted its holdings in Genuine Parts (NYSE:GPC) by 525.7% in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 13,172 shares of the specialty retailer’s stock after purchasing an additional 11,067 shares during the quarter.
 Sawtooth Solutions LLC’s holdings in Genuine Parts were worth $1,323,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-BlackRock Inc. grew its stake in shares of Genuine Parts by 7.3% during the third quarter.
-BlackRock Inc. now owns 14,886,612 shares of the specialty retailer’s stock worth $1,416,760,000 after purchasing an additional 1,008,116 shares during the period.
-Bank of New York Mellon Corp grew its stake in Genuine Parts by 12.4% in the fourth quarter.
-Bank of New York Mellon Corp now owns 1,771,165 shares of the specialty retailer’s stock valued at $177,878,000 after acquiring an additional 195,329 shares during the period.
-JPMorgan Chase & Co. grew its stake in Genuine Parts by 18.7% in the third quarter.
-JPMorgan Chase & Co. now owns 1,752,954 shares of the specialty retailer’s stock valued at $166,073,000 after acquiring an additional 276,729 shares during the period.
-California Public Employees Retirement System grew its stake in Genuine Parts by 1.9% in the fourth quarter.
-California Public Employees Retirement System now owns 1,159,919 shares of the specialty retailer’s stock valued at $116,491,000 after acquiring an additional 21,373 shares during the period.
-Finally, Morgan Stanley grew its stake in Genuine Parts by 34.3% in the third quarter.
-Morgan Stanley now owns 995,010 shares of the specialty retailer’s stock valued at $94,695,000 after acquiring an additional 254,004 shares during the period.
-Hedge funds and other institutional investors own 76.87% of the company’s stock.
+Other hedge funds have also bought and sold shares of the company.
+Chiron Capital Management LLC bought a new position in Genuine Parts in the 3rd quarter worth approximately $32,000.
+Signet Investment Advisory Group Inc. purchased a new stake in Genuine Parts during the 4th quarter valued at $35,000.
+NEXT Financial Group Inc purchased a new stake in Genuine Parts during the 3rd quarter valued at $33,000.
+Freestone Capital Holdings LLC purchased a new stake in Genuine Parts during the 3rd quarter valued at $35,000.
+Finally, Marshall Wace North America L.P. purchased a new stake in Genuine Parts during the 1st quarter valued at $44,000.
+Institutional investors and hedge funds own 76.87% of the company’s stock.

-In other Genuine Parts news, Director John R. Holder purchased 1,000 shares of the stock in a transaction on Friday, December 18th.
-The shares were purchased at an average price of $97.00 per share, with a total value of $97,000.00.
-Following the completion of the transaction, the director now directly owns 13,731 shares in the company, valued at $1,331,907.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this link.
-3.00% of the stock is owned by insiders.
+In other news, Director John R. Holder purchased 1,000 shares of the company’s stock in a transaction dated Friday, December 18th.
+The shares were acquired at an average price of $97.00 per share, with a total value of $97,000.00.
+Following the transaction, the director now owns 13,731 shares of the company’s stock, valued at $1,331,907.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+3.00% of the stock is currently owned by corporate insiders.

-Genuine Parts (NYSE:GPC) last announced its quarterly earnings results on Tuesday, February 16th.
-The specialty retailer reported $1.52 earnings per share for the quarter, topping analysts’ consensus estimates of $1.35 by $0.17.
+Genuine Parts (NYSE:GPC) last posted its quarterly earnings results on Tuesday, February 16th.
+The specialty retailer reported $1.52 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.35 by $0.17.
 Genuine Parts had a positive return on equity of 23.26% and a negative net margin of 1.10%.
-During the same quarter in the prior year, the firm earned $1.35 EPS.
-As a group, research analysts anticipate that Genuine Parts will post 5.1 EPS for the current fiscal year.
+During the same quarter in the prior year, the business posted $1.35 EPS.
+As a group, research analysts anticipate that Genuine Parts will post 5.1 earnings per share for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, April 1st.
-Shareholders of record on Friday, March 5th will be given a dividend of $0.815 per share.
-This represents a $3.26 dividend on an annualized basis and a yield of 2.99%.
-The ex-dividend date is Thursday, March 4th.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, April 1st.
+Stockholders of record on Friday, March 5th will be given a dividend of $0.815 per share.
 This is an increase from Genuine Parts’s previous quarterly dividend of $0.79.
-Genuine Parts’s payout ratio is 55.54%.
+The ex-dividend date of this dividend is Thursday, March 4th.
+This represents a $3.26 dividend on an annualized basis and a dividend yield of 2.99%.
+Genuine Parts’s dividend payout ratio is presently 55.54%.

-A number of analysts have recently commented on the company.
-Royal Bank of Canada boosted their price target on Genuine Parts from $97.00 to $104.00 and gave the company a “sector perform” rating in a report on Thursday, February 25th.
+Several analysts recently weighed in on GPC shares.
 Zacks Investment Research lowered Genuine Parts from a “hold” rating to a “sell” rating and set a $110.00 price target on the stock. in a report on Tuesday, February 23rd.
-Finally, Bank of America lowered Genuine Parts from a “buy” rating to an “underperform” rating and set a $106.00 price target on the stock. in a report on Wednesday, December 2nd.
-Two analysts have rated the stock with a sell rating, three have assigned a hold rating and two have given a buy rating to the stock.
-Genuine Parts currently has a consensus rating of “Hold” and a consensus price target of $101.43.
+Bank of America lowered Genuine Parts from a “buy” rating to an “underperform” rating and set a $106.00 price target on the stock. in a report on Wednesday, December 2nd.
+Finally, Royal Bank of Canada increased their price target on Genuine Parts from $97.00 to $104.00 and gave the company a “sector perform” rating in a report on Thursday, February 25th.
+Two investment analysts have rated the stock with a sell rating, three have assigned a hold rating and two have issued a buy rating to the company.
+The company currently has a consensus rating of “Hold” and an average target price of $101.43.

 Genuine Parts Company Profile